Skip to Main Content

 Funding

-When typing in your funder information, Figshare will search the Dimensions database for your funder and hyperlink to the Dimensions page bridging the connection between your research outputs and the funder.
-To add funding information that doesn’t appear in Dimensions, just type the funder information into the field and don’t select anything from the drop-down menu.
+When typing in funder information, Federation.figshare will search the Digital Science Dimensions database for your funder and hyperlink to the Dimensions database..
+To add funder information that doesn’t appear in Dimensions, type the funder information into the field and don’t select anything from the drop-down menu.

 screenshot of Federation.figshare new record field for funding

 Select the appropriate licence from the list.
-We encourage open access to all data.
-Click on the ‘what’s this’ link for a full description of the various licences.
+We encourage open access to all data and other research outputs.
+Click on the ‘what’s this’ link for a full description of the various licences, or read the ARDC 'Research Data Rights Management' guide to choosing a licence for your data.

 screenshot of Federation.figshare new record field for the licence options

-Federation.figshare allows researchers to set conditions upon the release of the record, or to generate a pre-publication link or DOI
+Federation.figshare allows researchers to set conditions upon the release of the record, or to generate a pre-publication link or to reserve a DOI

-• There are a number of reasons why you may want to conditionally upload your files:
+There are a number of reasons why you may want to place conditions around the upload of your files:

 • There may be ethically or commercially sensitive data